blindmansion/canvas-pipeliner/README.md

 Cards can be organized into 'groups', representing continuous chats between the user and the language model.
 The cards within a group are processed in the order defined by their connections.

-## Interactions Between Groups or Ungrouped Nodes
+## Variables in Card Content

-For interactions between different groups or between ungrouped cards, connections must be labeled.
+For interactions between different groups or between ungrouped cards, connections must be labeled in order to pass text content.
 The label on a connection becomes a variable in the target card.
 This variable should be wrapped in brackets (e.g., `{variable}`) in the card's content and will be replaced with the language model's response from the source card.

+## Linking to Obsidian Pages

+Users can link to Obsidian pages within the card content using the `{[[Page Name]]}` syntax.
+The linked page's content will be extracted and displayed in place of the link, including the title of the page as `# Title`.

+If a connection's label has an "@" symbol in front of it, like `@variable`, and the use of the variable in the card is also prefixed with "@", like `{@variable}`, the replacement will be treated as an Obsidian page name and the content of the corresponding page will be rendered in the target card.
+This allows the content of the pages to be dynamically used in the conversational flow.
+Both the variable name in the connection label and the use of the variable in the card must include the "@".

+If the page name doesn't correspond to an existing page, the variable will be replaced with "The page x does not exist"

 ## Colors, Labels, and Special Cards

 Colors and labels on connections carry special meanings and can create special types of cards:

 - Cyan connections are 'Output' connections.
 The content of the target card is replaced by the response of the language model from the source card.
-- Purple connections are 'Input-Output' connections.
-These create Input-Output cards, which display both the complete input sent to the language model and the output it generates.
+- Purple connections are 'Debug' connections.
+These create Debug cards, which display both the complete input sent to the language model and the output it generates.
 The input includes all the previous messages in the group, and the output is the language model's response to this input.
 This can be useful for reviewing the context in which the language model generated a particular response.

 By automating the process of generating and storing these conversational flows, this application provides a powerful tool for creating complex, interactive scenarios with a language model.